 Proponents of cannabidiol suggest that high-quality CBD oil can replace all of our daily health supplements or multivitamins.

 It is a bold claim, and at present, there isn’t enough research to prove its veracity.
 We need a variety of vitamins and essential minerals for a healthy functioning body.
 Each one has unique and distinctive properties.
 Therefore, it is unrealistic to expect CBD oil to replace every one of them.

 However, CBD does share a lot of functional similarities with popular daily supplements.
 For example, the cannabinoid seems to contain more powerful antioxidants than vitamins C and E.

-In this article, we’ll see if CBD can act as a realistic daily health supplement alternative.
+In this article, we’ll see if CBD can realistically act as a daily health supplement alternative.
 We also outline the new trend of combining CBD with other vitamins and minerals in one convenient product.

 What Are Supplements, and Why Do People Take Them?

-In general, we take supplements to ‘fill in the gaps’ caused by an unhealthy diet.
+In general, we take supplements to fill in the gaps caused by an unhealthy diet.
 Data from various national nutrition studies show that approximately 35% of American adults fall short of their vitamin D intake.
 And this is not the only vitamin deficiency we suffer in the modern age.
-However, by consuming a single pill, we can rectify that shortfall.

 Here are some of the most commonly used daily health supplements in the United States, in no particular order: